 Just plain muck.

 As I sit here, I’m tweaking a list of draft blog posts, rummaging through all the various half-written posts I have.
 It’s hard to choose just one to settle on, but I’m overdue on a post.
-So what better way to answer the “what to blog about” question than to share 5 tips to find the best blog content topics when can’t seem to pull together a good post.
+So what better way to answer the “what to blog about” question than to share a few tips?

 In other words… when you’re chugging up the blogging mountain